We received inquiry and someone will shortly be in contact with you.

 Accommodation: Overnight stay in Trebinje.

 This is our first cycling day with a serious climb.
 From the old trading town of Nevesinje we steadily climb up to the plateau of Podvelezje at the base of Velez mountain (1,969m / 6,460ft).
 Velez is named after Veles the Slavic god of earth, waters, forests and the underworld and overlooks Mostar like a sleeping giant.
-We are now entering the Dinaric Alps and staging point of many Roman roads deep into the dark interior of Bosnia and Herzegovina.
+We are now entering the Dinaric Alps and the staging point of many Roman roads deep into the dark interior of Bosnia and Herzegovina.

 We enjoy a light traditional lunch in one of the villages on the plateau, before setting out on an exhilarating descent down to Mostar and the famous old bridge.
 The views of Mostar are stunning and with each completed hairpin turn the city offers a new perspective of its ancient secrets as one of the main trading posts in the Mediterranean.
 Taking your bike across the bridge at sundown and under the call of prayers of the many mosques in the city, we are gently reminded that this day too, however fabulous and full of impressions, must come to an end.